25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 [Stings best practices](https://docs.microsoft.com/en-us/dotnet/standard/base-types/best-practices-strings):

-- Use `StringComparison.Ordinal` or `StringComparison.OrdinalIgnoreCase` for comparisons as your safe default for culture-agnostic string matching.
+- Use `StringComparison.Ordinal` or `StringComparison.OrdinalIgnoreCase` for comparisons as your safe default for culture-agnostic string matching

-- Use string operations that are based on `StringComparison.CurrentCulture` when you display output to the user.
+- Use string operations that are based on `StringComparison.CurrentCulture` when you display output to the user

-- Use the `String.Compare` and `String.CompareTo` methods to sort strings, not to check for equality.
+- Use the `String.Compare` and `String.CompareTo` methods to sort strings, not to check for equality

-- Use the `String.ToUpperInvariant` method instead of the `String.ToLowerInvariant` method when you normalize strings for comparison.
+- Use the `String.ToUpperInvariant` method instead of the `String.ToLowerInvariant` method when you normalize strings for comparison

 All these methods do not modify the original string, some of them return a new modified string: